holochain/bootstrap/README.md

 - A simple POST based API that accepts signed agent info
 - A CloudFlare backed key/value store
-- Agent information automaticaly expires after 10 minutes
+- Agent information automaticaly expires (is deleted) after 10 minutes
 - The service can be forked/copied by any hApp developer and deployed to their own CloudFlare account
 - 'Trusted' agent public keys can be set by the service owner to further mitigate eclipse attacks at the expense of needing to maintain high(ish) availability nodes (not implemented yet)

-This allows nodes that _want_ to safely join a DHT space to prepopulate their agent locations with everyone advertising themselves within the last 10 minutes.
+This allows nodes that want to safely join a DHT space to prepopulate their agent locations with everyone advertising themselves within the last 10 minutes.

 ## Limitations of the boostrap service